bitmakerlabs/dev_environment_setup/README.md

 Install Postgres with the following commands:

- `sudo apt-get install postgresql`
- `sudo apt-get install libpq-dev`
+ `sudo apt-get install postgresql postgresql-contrib` `sudo apt-get install libpq-dev`

-With that out of the way, the final step is to allow Postgres commands in the comand line by adding 'psql' to the command path in your bashrc file:
+The next step is to allow Postgres commands in the comand line by adding 'psql' to the command path in your bashrc file:

  `echo 'export PATH=/usr/local/psql/bin:$PATH' >> ~/.bashrc`

 ### Credentials

-With the database now on your computer, we move on to setting up the credentials for it.
-The default username for every installation is 'postgres'.
-Once the installation is successful you will want to change the password for this username.
+With the database software installed we can move on to setting up a username and password for it with the commands:

-* In the terminal run: `sudo -u postgres psql postgres` then indicate you wish to change the password by entering `\password postgres`
-* The system will prompt you to enter a password, then repeat it to confirm
-* Type CTRL + d to exit the postgreSQL prompt.
+`sudo -u postgres createuser --superuser $USER`
+`sudo -u postgres psql`

+You should now be in a psql shell with the prompt `postgres=#`.
+Enter the following command:

+`\password $USER`

+And you will be prompted to create a password for your new user.
+CTRL + d will exit the psql shell when you're done.

-Consult the [Ubuntu Community page](https://help.ubuntu.com/community/PostgreSQL#Installation "PostgreSQL at Ubuntu.com") if you need more guidance.
+You can consult the [Ubuntu Community page](https://help.ubuntu.com/community/PostgreSQL#Installation "PostgreSQL at Ubuntu.com") if you need more guidance.

 ### Congratulations